Intermittent Version Numbering Problem

 number is getting incremented in Metacat but not in the package!

 Apparently, Morpho needs some sort of transaction management in order to recover

 when part of a datapackage updata works and part does not.

-#2 Updated by Dan Higgins almost 18 years ago
+#2 Updated by Dan Higgins over 18 years ago

 Further study of this bug shows that it probably happens when a document other

 than the dataset doc is edited.
 The edited document is updated and then the

 dataset must be updated with new ids.
 If that fails, then the edited document